z724323347/flotterView/README.md

 # flotter

-Use Lottie animations on iOS.
+Use Lottie animations on iOS and Android.

 ### *Important note*